Matthew Lentink

-Matthew Lentink (born 18 August 1993) is an Aruban footballer who plays for Derde Divisie club VV Goes and the Aruba national football team as a goalkeeper.
+Matthew Robert Lentink (born 18 August 1993) is an Aruban professional footballer who plays as a goalkeeper for Goes and the Aruba national football team.

 Club career

 After his first senior club RBC Roosendaal filed for bankruptcy in June 2011, Lentink joined VV Goes competing in the Eerste Klasse.
 He played there for three seasons, and went on a trial with professional club NAC Breda before signing with VV Kloetinge on 10 May 2014.
 His spell at the club lasted four years, and he joined Zeelandia afterwards.
 After one season there, a season followed at VC Vlissingen before Lentink decided to return to VV Goes.
 There, he was part of a historic KNVB Cup fixture against ODIN '59 in October 2020, beating the record for most penalty kicks taken in a competitive game in Zeeland ever, with 34.
 The former record was held by DOSKO and VV Terneuzen, who kicked 30 penalties in 2000 before a winner was found.